makskliczkowski/QuantumEigenSolver/README.md

 - **103 - Anderson Model**: A model that describes the localization of electrons in a disordered medium.
 It is crucial for understanding electron transport in materials and the metal-insulator transition.

 - **104 - Power Law Random Bandwidth Model**: A model that examines the effects of power-law distributions on quantum states.
 It is particularly relevant for systems with long-range interactions and critical behavior.

-## Random Models

-Random models incorporate randomness into their structure, allowing for the exploration of disorder-induced phenomena and the robustness of quantum states.

-- **200 - Random Matrix Model**: A model that utilizes random matrices to study eigenvalue distributions and spectral statistics, providing insights into quantum chaos and universal properties of quantum systems.

-- **201 - Anderson Localization**: A random model that explores the localization of quantum states in disordered systems, particularly focusing on the interplay between disorder and wavefunction interference.

-- **202 - Random Spin Model**: A model where spin interactions are randomly distributed, examining the effects of disorder on phase transitions and quantum entanglement.

-- **203 - Quantum Random Walk Model**: A model that studies the quantum analog of classical random walks, investigating how randomness affects propagation and localization in quantum systems.

 ## Model Parameters